lukew3/logbook/plans.md

 One program will be ran the first time it is used in order to set up directory and alias

 Sync logs to MEGA with another program
+  Add multi-device support so that you can send logs from different devices to the same MEGA

 Simplify code in the combineLogs program